Will Meghan Markle's clout with Prince Harry get her to the church for Pippa Middleton's wedding?

-Prince Harry is staying true to Meghan Markle no matter what obstacles the lovers face, and it appears his tenacity is paying off.
-Meghan will get to be Harry’s plus-one for part of Pippa Middleton’s wedding, and Kensington Palace guards see Meghan as part of the family.
+Prince Harry looks like he is determined to stay true to Meghan Markle no matter what obstacles the lovers face, and it appears his tenacity is paying off.
+Meghan will get to be Harry’s plus-one for part of Pippa Middleton’s wedding, and at Kate Middleton’s Kensington Palace home, Meghan is part of the family.

 The wedding invitation is a bit of a compromise though, and there are still some hurdles to face before the prince and the Suits actress can finally announce their engagement.
 Being royal has its perks, but the protocol is intense and there’s no way around it.